 Prepare the Threads

-For the next step, you can prepare the threads on the water tank along with a brush of pipe compound and tape.
+You can prepare the threads on the water tank along with a brush or pipe compound and tape for the next step.
 Make sure that you screw the water tank into the elbow and tighten it.

 Tighten the Nipple